 - September 2010

-- As of September 2010 field representative Lenin Riquelme reports that he traveled to Kuna Yala to meet with the community leaders who agreed on a project work plan, installment schedule and fiscal...
+- Field representative Lenin Riquelme reports that he traveled to Kuna Yala to meet with the community leaders who agreed on a project work plan, installment schedule and fiscal administrator but...